 - The dough can be used immediately after rising, though it's easier to handle when cold.
-Refrigerate in a lidded (not airtight) container and use over the next 10 days.
+Refrigerate in a lidded (not airtight) container and use over the next ten days.
 Or freeze for up to 4 weeks in 1-pound portions and thaw in the refrigerator overnight before use.

-- On baking day: Dust the surface of the dough with rice flour, pull off a 1 -pound (grapefruit-size) piece, and place it on a pizza peel prepared with cornmeal (use plenty) or parchment paper.
+- On baking day: Dust the surface of the dough with rice flour, pull off a 1 pound (grapefruit-size) piece and place it on a pizza peel prepared with cornmeal (use plenty) or parchment paper.
 Gently press and pat it into a ball-shape, using wet fingers to smooth the surface.

-- Preheat a baking stone near the middle of the oven to 450°F (20 to 30 minutes), with an empty metal broiler tray on any shelf that won't interfere with rising bread.
+- Preheat a baking stone near the middle of the oven to 450°F (20 to 30 minutes), with an empty metal broiler tray on any shelf that won't interfere with the rising bread.

 - Dust the top with flour, and then slash, about ½-inch deep, with a wet serrated bread knife.